aragon/use-wallet/README.md

 The [Chain ID](https://chainid.network/) supported by the connection.
 Defaults to 1.

-#### watchBlockNumber

-Whether or not to watch the track the block number in every useWallet() hook.
-If set to `false`, the value of the `blockNumber` property will be `null`, and the parent component won’t re-render when a new bolck number arrives.
-Defaults to `true`.

 #### connectors

 The configuration of the different connectors.
 If a connector that requires a configuration gets used without, an error will be thrown.